CodeMaster7000/X-Status-DateTime/README.md

 ## Instructions for Usage

-Firstly, replace "ENTER ID HERE" (line 14) with the ID of the Twitter status.
+Firstly, replace "ENTER STATUS ID HERE" (line 14) with the ID of the Twitter status.
 Then, download the code.

 CLI: